qdrant/landing_page/qdrant-landing/content/documentation/database-tutorials/huggingface-datasets.md

 weight: 3
 ---

-# Loading a dataset from Hugging Face hub
+# Load and Search Hugging Face Datasets with Qdrant

 [Hugging Face](https://huggingface.co/) provides a platform for sharing and using ML models and datasets.
 [Qdrant](https://huggingface.co/Qdrant) also publishes datasets along with the